 Figure 16: Statistics Production Pipeline

+Implementation/Deployment: Possible Application and Technology Architectures

+To be completed by Denis later this month.
+This section goes to these remarks Denis made:

+In BPM this type of layering is sometimes considered: design (possibly with a layering between business and IT design), implementation/deployment, execution and monitoring.
+We could perhaps add on how process design and implementation are or are not supported by the model.
+Monitoring is already well covered…

+More generally do you think it could be relevant to distinguish representing business processes and data processing?

+In this section we may or may not want to discuss the process model in the context of Model-Driven Development (MDD).
+We may also want to talk about related MDD efforts.

 Next Steps

 Recall that in the Paris sprint the idea of a document type that supported views was endorsed.
 Views are an alternative way to handle complexity alongside the construction of so-called simple and advanced models.
 However, instead of proliferating objects with copies, a view includes and excludes objects by reference.
 In this approach a package is defined which contains the whole.
 Then, views slice and dice the package, tailoring it for targeted user profiles.
 Perhaps the next step is to create several views corresponding to different user profiles.